Kansas City Medical Malpractice Attorneys

 Medical malpractice cases are unique and often highly complex.
 Our experience handling hospital errors has successfully protected patients’ interests in the midst of overwhelming medical ordeals.
 We believe that every patient deserves accurate and proficient medical service from their healthcare providers.
 When errors occur, it is our job to hold negligent parties responsible for the outcomes of their actions.

 Contact our medical malpractice lawyers in Kansas City to learn more about our record of success.
 Our experienced trial attorneys represent clients in cases throughout Missouri, Kansas, and the Midwest.
 If your injuries or condition prevents you from traveling to our office, we will make every effort to come to you.

-Give us a call at (816) 542-5999 or submit an online contact form today to request a free initial case evaluation with a member of our team.
+Give us a call at (816) 542-5999 or submit an online contact form today to request a free initial case evaluation with one of our Kansas City medical malpractice attorneys.

 Q:What is medical malpractice?

 A:In general, the terms “medical malpractice” or “medical negligence” refer to negligence cases brought by an injured patient against a healthcare provider or healthcare entity, such as a hospital.